zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

 It's always valuable to have a fresh set of ears when mixing and mastering a song -- otherwise you develop bias and waste time nit-picking when you could be making your next hit.
+Learn More about mastering a song <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">here</a>.

 - - -

-# Multitrack Mixing And Mastering
+## Multitrack Mixing And Mastering

-For artists who record at another studio but want to finish songs with Soma.
+If you have tracked out stems ready to be mixed and cleaned up we offer flat rates

 $90 Mix and Master : Vocals + Stereo Instrumental (Less than 10 track stems)